 A typical narcissist would do anything possible to be the centre of attention in their social circle.
 Whether they achieve this by lying, creating drama, or striving for recognition, any type of attention can quench their thirst.
 We all need attention to some extent in the company of others because we are social beings, but for narcissists, minimum attention is not enough.
-They have deeper hunger for it that they can only feel satisfied only when they are the centre of attention.
+They have a deeper hunger for it that they can only feel satisfied only when they are the centre of attention.
 But what is different in their psyche that makes them crave attention that much?

 Whenever you see someone with an odd behaviour or personality, know that they are behaving that way in order to cover up or make up for an existing shortcoming.
 This applies to all people and mostly those with odd personalities like narcissists.
 A lying person will try to look as innocent as possible.
 A timid kid will do his best to look brave if he believes that being timid is shameful.
 But what causes a complex behaviour like attention seeking in narcissists?

 1. They Believe that they Deserve it.

 Narcissists consider themselves above average, living in the middle of incompetent and below average people.
 This makes them believe that they are the ones who should get all the attention.

 Once this belief is fixed, they must fiercely work hard to maintain the clues that support it.
 If they find themselves in a situation where they are not the centre of attention, this would suggest that they are not that special.
 This can badly hurt their fragile ego.
 In other words they need so much attention because they are afraid to be considered average.

 2. It is a Source of Narcissistic Supply.

-Narcissistic supply involves, projecting larger-than-life qualities to the public or selected individuals in order to get a positive feedback feedback.
-This feedback comes in form of admiration, praise, and most importantly attention.
+Narcissistic supply involves projecting larger-than-life qualities to the public or selected individuals in order to get positive feedback.
+This feedback comes in the form of admiration, praise, and most importantly attention.
 Note that negative attention is also appreciated to some extent.
-They would rather get negative attention that zero attention.
+They would rather get negative attention than zero attention.

 3. To cover up inferiority feelings.